elixir-lang/elixir/README.md

     car.color % => 'green

 Whenever a module is bound, the callback `__bound__` in the module is invoked.
 All the variables given on binding are accessible in the callback.
 Data can be added to the blank slate through **internal variables** (for example, `@color` above).

+Notice internal variables are always relative to the receiver of the method.
+In `car.color`, it will read the internal variable `@color` in `car`.
+On the other hand, `Car.color` will attempt to read the internal variable `@color` in the module `Car`, which will return `nil`.

 #### Mutability